WaterSafe was founded in 2013 and follows a long history of protecting public health through quality plumbing.

 You can read more about the history of WaterSafe on our 10th anniversary page.

 The scheme is a national accreditation body which checks and approves businesses and their staff to give customers reassurance about the tradespeople undertaking work for them.

-It brings together thousands of qualified contractors employed by businesses from the six existing approved contractors’ schemes across the UK, including:
+It brings together thousands of qualified contractors employed by businesses from the six existing approved contractors’ schemes across the UK:

-Our aim is to help you find the nearest qualified contractor local to you to help keep water supplies safe and healthy in homes and businesses.
+Our aim is to help you find the nearest qualified contractor to help keep water supplies safe in homes and businesses.

 Using an approved contractor helps prevent the risk of drinking water being contaminated by poor plumbing practices or sub-standard products.

 The scheme is supported by the government watchdogs for drinking water, the Drinking Water Inspectorate in England and Wales, the Drinking Water Inspectorate (Northern Ireland), and the Drinking Water Quality Regulator in Scotland.

 NHS guidance advises all hospital trusts to use approved WaterSafe contractors in their premises, in order to safeguard public health.